-- 1. When located within an existing legally permitted residence. - 2.
+- 1. Standards for review of multifamily housing are required to be objective, in compliance with Senate Bill 35. - 2.
+When located within an existing legally permitted residence. - 3.
 Permitted when conducted entirely within a building.
-Outdoor kennels and dog runs require approval of a Minor Conditional Use Permit. - 3.
-NMX properties located outside of a mixed-use corridor as identified in the General Plan or that do not front on an urban arterial or collector road requires approval of a Minor Conditional Use Permit. - 4.
-Only allowed within mixed-use corridors identified in the General Plan or properties that front on an urban arterial or collector road. - 5.
-Copies of any easements or land development restrictions shall be submitted to the Planning Department. - 6.
+Outdoor kennels and dog runs require approval of a Minor Conditional Use Permit. - 4.
+NMX properties located outside of a mixed-use corridor as identified in the General Plan or that do not front on an urban arterial or collector road requires approval of a Minor Conditional Use Permit. - 5.
+Only allowed within mixed-use corridors identified in the General Plan or properties that front on an urban arterial or collector road. - 6.
+Copies of any easements or land development restrictions shall be submitted to the Planning Department. - 7.
 Community Gardens/Urban Agriculture: as an interim land use on vacant property.